localallieshelp/frontend/README.md

   `const image = frontmatter.image.childImageSharp.fluid.src`

-  Try deleting the `.cache` folder.
+  Try deleting the `.cache` folder and/or run `gatsby clean`.
 This may happen when switching between branches.

 ## Features